-COPYFILE <file-descl> <dev2> [(<opcions>[)]]
+COPYFILE <file-desc1> <dev2> [(<options>[)]]

-COPYFILE <devl> <dev2> [(<options>[)]]
+COPYFILE <dev1> <dev2> [(<options>[)]]

-- <file-descl> Indicates the file description of the source file.
+- <file-desc1> Indicates the file description of the source file.
 Wildcards are acceptable.
 The file disk must be specified explicitly or with an asterisk as the syntax of this command is position dependent.
 All files that you have access to (private, public, and shared) may be source files. - <file-desc2> Indicates the file description of the destination file.
 An equal sign is acceptable for each element, indicating that the source file's description is to be used.
 Destination files are always private files.
 If the source file is a shared file then the destination file description must be different than the source or an error will occur.
 (A shared file has a directory entry in your account name.
-The copy process detects the existing file entry but cannot erase it as it is not trully yours.) - Indicates the logical device name or the I/O channel number of the source file. - dev2> Indicates the logical device name or the I/O channel number of the destination file. - Optionally you may specify only one file description.
-This is interpreted by the OPYFILE command as indicating an in-place file translation.
+The copy process detects the existing file entry but cannot erase it as it is not trully yours.) - <dev1> Indicates the logical device name of the source file.
+The device may be any character oriented device with the exception of a tape supported by an OASIS supplied tape driver. - <dev2> Indicates the logical device name of the destination file.
+The device may be any character oriented device with the exception of a tape supported by an OASIS supplied tape driver.

+Optionally you may specify only one file description.
+This is interpreted by the COPYFILE command as indicating an in-place file translation.

-OFFILE Options
+COPYFILE Options

-otions for the COPYFILE command are as follows:
+Options for the COPYFILE command are as follows: